Flavoured jets with exact anti-$k_t$ kinematics and tests of infrared and collinear safety: IRC safety: discussion and tests

 One final potential concern is that by allowing strongly angular-disordered configurations, we might mistakenly declare an algorithm to be IRC unsafe.
 To guard against that risk, when we identify an IRC-unsafe configuration, we further investigate it to establish whether it is genuine.
 All IRC failure classes that we identified were genuine, as documented in App.~\ref{sec:list-ir-risky}.

 We close this description with some final technical details: \begin{itemize} \item We generate a random number of hard particles, and randomly sample their flavours.
 The maximum number of hard particles we consider is $8$.
-In some runs, the hard particles' momenta are chosen randomly uniformly between $100\GeV$ and $1\TeV$, and their rapidities uniformly in the range $|y|<1.5$.
+In the figures targeting specific IRC-unsafe configurations, the hard particles' momenta are chosen randomly uniformly between $100\GeV$ and $1\TeV$, and their rapidities uniformly in the range $|y|<1.5$.
 In our final IRC safety tests for the IFN algorithms, we use a broader range, with the hard particles' momenta chosen randomly uniformly between $1\GeV$ and $1\TeV$, and their rapidities taken uniformly within $|y|<2.5$.
 Plots with results will always indicate the ranges used.

 \item The $\lnptmax$ scale is typically scanned in the range $-3$ down to $-42.5$ (with $p_t$ expressed in units of GeV).
 When we show a failure rate it will always include the $\ln^n \ptmax/\ptmin$ measure that arises from the $n$ logarithmic integrations at a given order $n$, but it will not include overall constants such as colour factors.
 We will refer to this as a phase-space weighted failure rate.